 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.

-What you must pay when you get these Services that are covered for you services Obesity screening and therapy to There is no coinsurance, promote sustained weight loss copayment, or deductible for preventive obesity If you have a body mass index of 30 or screening and therapy. more, we cover intensive counseling to help you lose weight.
+Obesity screening and therapy to promote sustained weight loss

+If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.